influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/guides/hardware_sizing.md

 ## When do I need more RAM?

 In general, more RAM helps queries return faster.
 Your RAM requirements are primarily determined by [series cardinality](/influxdb/v1.7/concepts/glossary/#series-cardinality).
 Higher cardinality requires more RAM.
-Regardless of RAM, a series cardinality of 10 million or more can cause OOM failures.
+Regardless of RAM, a series cardinality of 10 million or more can cause OOM (out of memory) failures.
 You can usually resolve OOM issues by redesigning your [schema](/influxdb/v1.7/concepts/glossary/#schema).

 The increase in RAM needs relative to series cardinality is exponential where the exponent is between one and two: